cn-eugene/MC-Redstone-Week-3/README.md

 The slide show presentations titled: Redstone Creation and TnT Cannon Instructions are for the ninjas to use if they would like to make any of the Redstone creations.
 (Kael -- our intern for this summer -- created these slide show presentations.
 -Sensei Isabella

 ***Note: For Minecraft, you must have Microsoft account to log in.
 Minecraft is not free, it costs $30 for Java and Bedrock.
-The Minecraft launcher is free (which is all that is needed for Bedrock Edition).***
+The Minecraft launcher is free (which is all that is needed for Bedrock Edition; If you have an account on the Switch, you log in with the Switch account and you can convert it from Java to Bedrock for free).***

 # Here are instructions to open the saved world in Java edition:
 1.)
 Sign in to Minecraft with Microsoft (or create account): https://www.minecraft.net/en-us